perfood/couch-auth/README.md

 ## Database Security

-If you are using [Cloudant](https://cloudant.com), then your databases are secure by default and all you have to do is ensure the correct permissions are specified under `userDBs.model` in your config.

-If, however, you are using regular CouchDB, you should block anonymous reads across all databases you can set `require_valid_user` to `true` under `[couch_httpd_auth]` in your CouchDB config.
+When using CouchDB, you should block anonymous reads across all databases by setting `require_valid_user` to `true` under `[couch_httpd_auth]` in your CouchDB config.

-Note that for CouchDB versions `< 3`, Admin Party is default and all your databases are readable and writable by the public until you implement the correct security measures.
-It is your responsibility to study up on [best security practices](http://blog.mattwoodward.com/2012/03/definitive-guide-to-couchdb.html) and apply them.
+For CouchDB versions `< 3`, Admin Party is default and all your databases are readable and writable by the public until you implement the correct security measures.

 SuperLogin also allows you to specify default `_security` roles for members and admins in the `userDBs` section of your config file.
-See [`config.example.js`](https://github.com/sl-nx/superlogin-next/blob/master/config.example.js) for details.
+See `config.example.js` for details.

 ## CouchDB Document Update Validation

-CouchDB can save your API a lot of traffic by handling both reads and writes.
 CouchDB provides the [validate_doc_update function](http://guide.couchdb.org/draft/validation.html) to approve or disapprove what gets written.
 However, since your CouchDB users are temporary random API keys, you have no idea which user is requesting to write.
 SuperLogin has inserted the original `user_id` into `userCtx.roles[0]`, prefixed by `user:` (e.g. `user:superman`).

-If you are using Cloudant authentication, the prefixed `user_id` is inserted as the first item on the `permissions` array, which will also appear inside `roles` in your `userCtx` object.
-You will also find all the `roles` from your user doc here.

-If you wish to give a user special Cloudant permissions other than the ones specified in your config, you can edit the user doc from the `sl-users` database and under `personalDBs` add an array called `permissions` under the corresponding DB for that user.

 ## Adding Providers

-You can add support for any Passport OAuth2 strategy to SuperLogin with just a few lines of code.
-(OAuth1 strategies generally require a cookie-based session to work, so are not currently supported by SuperLogin which is sessionless.)
+You can add support for any Passport OAuth2 strategy to SuperLogin with just a few lines of code. _Maintainers Note: haven't tested this._

-##### Configuration
+#### Configuration

 The first step is to add credentials to your config file.
 You can skip the callback URL as it will be generated automatically.
 Here is how to add support for Dropbox: